preset-io/promptimize/docs/source/README.md

 - **Extensibility:** the toolkit is designed to be extremely hackable and extensible.
 Hooks, extensions, high API surface.

-## Features

-Listing out a few features you should know about that you can start using as your suites of prompts become larger / more complex

-* prompts can be assigned a `weight` (default 1) this enables you to define which prompts are more important than others
-* prompts can be assigned a `category`, this can be used in the reporting
-* The `Prompt` class `pre_run` and `post_run` hooks if you want to do post-processing for instance.
-An example of that would be if you do a prompt that expects GPT to generate code, and you'd like actually say run that code and test it.
-In our SQL implementation, we run the SQL against the database for instance and get a pandas dataframe back, and allow doing assertions on the dataframe itself

 ## Setup

 To install the Promptimize package, use the following command: